Formiga, Minas Gerais

+Formiga is a municipality in central-western Minas Gerais, Brazil.
+It had a population of 68,248 in the 2022 census, with an estimated population of 70,897 in 2025, in an area of 1501.915 km2.
+It is part of the Immediate Geographic Region of Formiga, within the Intermediate Geographic Region of Divinópolis.
+The municipality was created in 1839 and received city status in 1858.

 Geography

 Statistical Micro-region

 Formiga is a statistical micro-region containing municipalities: Arcos, Camacho, Córrego Fundo, Formiga, Itapecerica, Pains, Pedra do Indaiá, and Pimenta.
 In 2000 the population of this area was 144,506 in an area of 4,577.20 km^{2}.
 The population density in 2000 was 31.57 inhabitants/km^{2}.

 Location

-Formiga is located at an elevation of 841 meters just off highway MG-050.
+The municipal seat lies at an elevation of 785 metres, near the MG-050 highway.
 Neighboring municipalities are: Pains, Córrego Fundo, Arcos, and Japaraíba (North), Pedra do Indaiá, Itapecerica, Camacho (East), Candeias, Cristais, and Guapé (South), and Pimenta (West).

 Communications

 Formiga is linked to Belo Horizonte by MG-050 and lies 2 km south of the highway junction.
 There is also a railroad line carrying freight.
 The closest point on the Furnas reservoir is 25 km to the southwest.